Planting and Care of New Divisions

 In colder zones, for those planted late in the year or when there is danger of frost, you can use a rock or heavy object to weight down the division to keep it from heaving out of the ground, and I would also recommend some type of mulch.
 I find that heaving from freezing is the main thing that kills daylilies newly planted in the fall in cold-winter areas.
 There are some daylilies though that are tender and won't survive cold winters well.
 These should only be planted in the spring in cold climates to get them somewhat established by winter.
 Even at that some won't survive.

 Conversely, there are daylilies that do not survive well in the south.
 These are typically plants registered as 'dormant'.
-Some plants seem to require a rest period of cold weather and the continuos warm in the deep south can cause some of these daylilies to fail, withering away over time.
+Some plants seem to require a rest period of cold weather and the continuos warmth in the deep south can cause some of these daylilies to fail, withering away over time.
 Talk to people growing in your zone to find out what does or doesn't work in terms of tenderness.
 Not all evergreen plants are tender nor do all thrive in the deep south, and not all dormant plants are hardy and some do well in the south, so you really have to do some research on this.
 You can find a lot of daylily growers on Facebook.
 I bet you find some in your area on there and they can get you in touch with local groups.
 As well, you can go to the American Hemerocallis Society website and check for groups in your area (called regions at AHS website).

 When you receive a daylily division, that division has been dug up and the roots have been disturbed.
-Some are cut off a solid crown, while others separate into fans without requiring cutting.
-Regardless of which method is require to make the division, this causes stress.
+Some are cut off from solid crowns, while others separate into fans without requiring cutting.
+Regardless of which method is required to make the division, this causes stress.
 The plant itself may be a division from an established clump, a division that has been lined out or potted for a few months or a year (or a further division from such a division) or even a division that has been sitting on a shelf somewhere for any number of months in storage (think those packaged daylily roots you see in box stores in spring and fall...).
 All of these conditions create various levels of stress and your new plant will have to become established in your garden before you can expect to see the statistics of a mature clump.
 Even potted daylilies purchased at garden centers will have some stress when taken out of the pot and replanted into your garden, as the roots are still going to be disturbed and the plant likely isn't a mature clump.